 46 Years Ago: Pink Floyd Moves on From Syd Barrett With ‘More’

-More importantly, in 1969, the band was still trying to find a new path following splitting with Syd Barrett.
-‘A Saucerful Of Secrets,’ Pink Floyd’s second album, found the group venturing forward with a hybrid five-man lineup that still included their erratic founding frontman.
-With Barrett officially gone, certain tracks on ‘More’ made that path more clear.
+At this point, the group was still trying to find a new path following the departure of Syd Barrett.
+Pink Floyd’s second album, A Saucerful of Secrets, had featured a hybrid five-man lineup that still included their erratic founding frontman.
+With Barrett officially gone, certain tracks on More made their path more clear.

-Opening with ‘Cirrus Minor,’ the soon-to-be-signature Floyd sound swims through, following some introductory nature sounds which create a dream-like feel.
-That hazy state is soon harshly disrupted by what is probably Floyd’s loudest, and most aggressive track, ‘The Nile Song.’
+Opening with “Cirrus Minor,” the soon-to-be-signature Floyd sound swims through, following some introductory nature sounds which create a dream-like feel.
+That hazy state is soon harshly disrupted by what is probably Floyd’s loudest and most aggressive track, “The Nile Song.”
 As brutal and powerful as anyone else of the era, they bludgeon our ears with some fine neanderthal, proto-metal rock.
 This could easily be held up as one of this group’s great lost songs.

-‘Green Is the Colour’ is a pretty little ditty dressed up with piano, acoustic guitars and recorder, while ‘Cymbaline’ is another forgotten gem.
-The song could have easily fit on any given Pink Floyd album up to, and including, ‘Wish You Were Here.’
-Again sung by Gilmour, who handles all of the vocals on ‘More,’ it has that timeless Floydian quality to it, and was actually covered by Hawkwind for inclusion on their 1970 debut, though it remained unreleased until the ’90s.
-‘Ibiza Bar’ is cut from the same cloth as ‘The Nile Song,’ with Nick Mason thundering away on drums.
+“Green Is the Colour” is a pretty little ditty dressed up with piano, acoustic guitars and recorder, while “Cymbaline” is another forgotten gem.
+The song could have easily fit on any given Pink Floyd album up to, and including, Wish You Were Here.
+Gilmour’s vocal gives it that timeless Floydian quality, and was actually covered by Hawkwind for inclusion on their 1970 debut, though it remained unreleased until the ’90s.
+“Ibiza Bar” is cut from the same cloth as “The Nile Song,” with Nick Mason thundering away on drums.

-For some, the soundtrack work – including ‘More,’ ‘Zabriskie Point,’ and ‘Obscured By Clouds’ — is held apart from Pink Floyd’s regular catalog.
-They’re considered sidesteps, and are not judged as ‘standard’ Pink Floyd albums.
-‘More,’ however, makes its own argument for a place in the larger scheme of things.
+For some, the soundtrack work – including More, Zabriskie Point, and Obscured by Clouds – is held apart from their regular catalog.
+They’re considered sidesteps, and are not judged as “standard” Pink Floyd albums.
+More, however, makes its own argument for a place in the larger scheme of things.
 Listen in, and you will hear a whole world of great sounds from this always-exceptional band.